Skip to content

 1. Sustainable forestry policy or commitment for all its operations?

-The company's sustainability commitments are primarily focused on general aspects and do not encompass social issues.
+The company's sustainability commitments are general and do not encompass social issues.

 0 / 1